A NATION OF LOST CHILDHOOD: Part 2 of “When The Village Rocks The Cradle.”

 This was back in the middle 60′s but it shows that prejudice was rampant even then against a career as a mother and homemaker.
 Parents however, do not have to allow this intervention by the “Village” to interfere with the rearing of their children.
 We handled it in a way that made it of no consequence.

 I wonder though how much a part it plays in our nation’s children in growing up too fast, and not getting to live their childhood.
 Parent who let their little first graders wear heels and makeup and revealing clothing and dress like many teens do, and like teens shouldn’t…are just simply asking for trouble.
-When they get to be teenagers and even beyond, what is left for them to experience that isn’t already ‘old hat’….it make me shiver to think!
+When they get to be teenagers and even beyond, what is left for them to experience that isn’t already ‘old hat’….it makes me shiver to think!

 Too many little girls are pushed into adult situations before they are ready for the responsibility.
 Some of them who still should be ‘playing’ with dolls have the responsibility of a real one before they are hardly aware of it.